Alder Class- Reception

 🎨 Expressive Arts and Design

-Creativity shines as children experiment with joining materials, choosing tools for a purpose, and expressing ideas through art, music, and role‑play.
-They design, build, paint, and perform—developing imagination and fine motor skills along the way.
+Creativity flourishes as children experiment with joining materials, choose tools for a purpose, and express ideas through art, music, and role‑play.
+Children design, build, paint, sing, and perform—developing imagination, creativity, and fine motor skills.

 🧸 Free‑Flow Play

 Throughout the day, children enjoy free‑flow play indoors and outdoors.
-This encourages exploration, collaboration, and independent learning, allowing children to apply new skills in meaningful, self‑chosen activities.
+This supports exploration, collaboration, and independence, allowing children to apply their learning in meaningful, self‑chosen activities and follow their own interests.

 Texts.PNG